compsecmonkey/Reading-List/README.md

 * Dooku: Jedi Lost ➖ Cavan Scott
 * Chasing the Moon: The People, the Politics, and the Promise That Launched America into the Space Age ➖ Robert Stone , Alan Andres
+* Kill It with Fire: Manage Aging Computer Systems ➖ Marianne Bellotti

 # Table of Contents